danbev/learning-nodejs/README.md

 So this thread will just wait until uv_sem_post(&debug_semaphore) is called.
 So where is that done?
 That is done in EnableDebugSignalHandler

 ### EnableDebugSignalHandler
-This is where we signal the semaphore which will increment the counter, and any threads in the wait queue will no run.
+This is where we signal the semaphore which will increment the counter, and any threads in the wait queue will now run.
 So our thread that is blocked waiting for this debug_semaphore will be able to proceed and TryStartDebugger will be called.

     uv_sem_post(&debug_semaphore);